Skip to main content

 You can add or remove columns by clicking Add columns to customize the table.

-- Activated In Visit: True if the experiment was activated in the current visit, else false.
-Note that a triggered experiment does not necessarily imply that the experiment was activated, since several additional factors can affect this activation (for instance, the visitor may be part of the traffic excluded from the experiment, or capping options may have been set).
+• Activated In Visit: True if the experiment was activated in the current visit, else false.
+Note that a triggered experiment does not necessarily imply that Kameleoon activated the experiment, as several additional factors can affect activation (for instance, the visitor being part of traffic excluded from the experiment, or set capping options).

-- Assignment Time: When you were assigned to the variation.
-If this is the original, and you have not been targeted, the value is Not assigned yet.
+• Assignment Time: When you were assigned to the variation.
+If the variation is the original, and you have not been targeted, the value is Not assigned yet.

-- Online since: The date the experiment was put online.
+• Online since: The date the experiment went online.

 Variations